atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

         memory: "8G"
 ```

+!!!tip ""

-By default, no container-level resource limits or requests are set.
+    By default, the Helm Charts have no container-level resource limits, however there are default requests that are set.

 Specifying these values is fine for CPU limits/requests, but for memory
 resources it is also necessary to configure the JVM's memory limits.